eralchemy/eralchemy/readme.md

 `ERAlchemy` requires [GraphViz](http://www.graphviz.org/Download.php) to generate the graphs and Python.
 Both are available for Windows, Mac and Linux.

+### Use from the command line and a database

+    $ eralchemy -i sqlite:///relative/path/to/db.db -o erd_from_sqlite.pdf

 ### Use from python
 ```python
 from eralchemy import render_er